Dodger Stadium opens as coronavirus testing site

 Garcetti worked in collaboration with Dodgers president Stan Kasten and will also partner with the L.A.
 Fire Department and the nonprofit Community Organized Relief Effort to operate the site.

-Dodger Stadium is currently also open to injured Dodgers players for treatment, as is the team's spring training facility in Phoenix.
+The ballpark is also open to injured Dodgers players for treatment, as is the team's spring training facility in Phoenix.